Vansh1379/React-Todo-application/README.md

 - A user can sign in
 - A user can Create a Todo
 - A user can see their existing Todo
 - A user can mark a Todo as done

+# Tech Stack Used :-